Interpretable Recognition of Cognitive Distortions in Natural Language Texts: Methodology

 \section{Methodology}

-Based on the analysis of the prior art, we decided to focus our efforts on the more challenging problem of learning for interpretable recognition of specific cognitive distortions as a multi-classification task.
-Given that none of the previous studies provided open source code and models except for the basic N-gram-based model \cite{Bollen2021} and the recognition concept and code \cite{Raheman2022}, the development of the evaluation platform and model learning code was done from scratch.
+We decided to focus our efforts on the more challenging problem of learning for interpretable recognition of specific cognitive distortions as a multi-classification task.
+Lacking open-source solutions beyond a basic N-gram model \citep{Bollen2021} and recognition concept \citep{Raheman2022}, we built the evaluation platform and learning pipeline entirely from scratch.